omaralmahammed/Election-Project/README.md

 ## 📖 About the Project
 This platform simplifies the electoral process for voters and candidates while promoting transparency and engagement.
 It serves as a one-stop solution for voter registration, campaign management, and election-related services.

----

-### 🧑‍🤝‍🧑 Team Collaboration
-This project was developed as a team, allowing us to apply real-world problem-solving and software development techniques learned at **Orange Coding Academy**.

----

-> **🎯 Ready to contribute?** Feel free to fork the repository, open issues, or suggest enhancements!